Chetan6969/Chetan6969/README.md

 ## 🙋🏻‍♂️ **About Me**

-> *Backend-focused B.Tech Computer Science candidate (Class of 2026) with expertise in system architecture, API development, and database optimization.
-Skilled in designing scalable distributed systems and implementing RESTful services using Node.js and MongoDB.*
+> *Linux Administrator and DevOps Engineer with expertise in server management, automation, and continuous integration/delivery pipelines*

 <br>